 Before you come into your local Best Buy with your electronics, here are a few things you need to know:

 - You can recycle up to three items per household per day.

 - Although we recycle many items for free, some products are recycled for a fee.

 - Your old tech might have value!
 You can use our Trade-in Calculator to check.

-- We haul away TVs, major appliances and fitness equipment from your home for $29.99 when a replacement product is delivered by Geek Squad or Best Buy Home Delivery.
+- We haul away TVs and major appliances from your home for $39.99 when a replacement product is delivered by Geek Squad or Best Buy Home Delivery.

 Some products we accept

 - TV and video: Projectors, wall mounts, DVD/Blu-ray players, TV’s, headphones, VCRs, remotes.